bowei/hyperkube-e2e/README.md

 ## Who should use this framework?

-If your project only relies on the API server and Kubelet, then this may be a good fit for testing your project.
+If your project only needs the API server and Kubelet, then this may be a good fit for testing your project.
 This framework is fully compatible with travis-ci which was one of the motivations for its creation.

 # User guide